Categorical Data Analysis

 In complex survey applications, ignoring stratification, clustering, or unequal weights can misstate uncertainty.
 This tutorial shows how to use svy to produce design-aware tabulations, cross-tabulations, and a t-test for group differences, with standard errors that respect the sample design.

-Let’s define the sample using the imaginary country household dataset, World Bank (2023).
+We’ll use the imaginary country household dataset from World Bank (2023):

 import numpy as np